-The structural form of this house evolved during the early 18th Century.
-Re-used summer beams in the basement are from a First Period structure, and the rear wing has a massive fireplace with 17th Century construction dating to the ownership of a house on this lot in 1691 by Nathaniel Treadwell.
-The front east side framing dates to 1711-1726, the rear wing was then built or modified, and the west side is said to have been added in about 1800, giving the house its balanced Georgian appearance.
+The structural form of this house evolved from the late 17th Century until 1800.
+Re-used summer beams in the basement are from a First Period structure, and the rear wing has a massive fireplace that may date to the ownership of a house on this lot in 1691 by Nathaniel Treadwell.
+The front east side framing dates to 1711-1726, the rear wing was then built or modified, and the west side is said to have been added in about 1800, giving the house its present Georgian / Federal appearance.

-Tall ceilings, raised-field paneling and feather-edge sheathing found throughout the house are key high-style early 18th Century features.
+Tall ceilings, raised-field paneling and feather-edge sheathing found throughout the house are key high-style period features.
 An exceptional hand-turned balustrade exists in the rear hall, similar to the balustrade in the Capt.
 Richard Rogers House on North Main St., built in 1728.

 The John Winthrop Jr. lot

 The ancient Records of the Town locate the lot of John Winthrop Jr. on East Street adjoining Mr. Boreman.
 Winthrop, son of the governor, led the group of the settlers of Ipswich in 1633, and was granted a lot of six acres.
 A list of John Winthrop’s home inventory indicates that it was a small four room structure.
-Winthrop’s wife Martha died with an infant in the summer of 1634, and two years later he accepted a commission to begin a plantation in Saybrook Connecticut, where he moved in 1639.
+Winthrop’s wife Martha died with an infant in the summer of 1634.
+He returned to England briefly and remarried, and two years later he accepted a commission to begin a plantation in Saybrook Connecticut, where he moved in 1639.

-Mr. Wade was the owner after Winthrop, and sold the same lot with a house to Richard Wells of Salisbury to John Johnson, then to William Buckley, Nov.
+Mr. Wade was the owner after Winthrop, and sold the same lot with a house to Richard Wells of Salisbury.
+It was sold to John Johnson, then to William Buckley, Nov.
 24, 1671, who carved out four lots.
 In his deed to Elizabeth Bridgham of Boston, her property is bounded south by the street and “three little parcels on which houses are already built.

 Francis Wainwright ownership